-OCT 2 1 2013
+MEMORANDUM FOR

-MEMORANDUM FOR Secretarial Officers Operating Unit Heads 1 0 Principal Human Resources Managers FROM: Kevin E. Mahoney Director for Human Resources Management and Chief Human Capital Officer SUBJECT: 2013 End-of-Year Guidance for Senior Executive and Senior
+Secretarial Officers Operating Unit Heads Principal Human Resources Managers

+FROM:

+Ellen Herbst /// Chief Financial Officer and Assistant Secretary for Administration

+SUBJECT:

-Professional Employees
+2014 End-of-Year Guidance for Senior Executive and Senior Professional Employees

-As the Department of Commerce (Department) concludes the 2013 performance management cycle, it maintains full certification of its Senior Executive Service (SES) and Senior Professional (ST/SL) performance management systems.
+On September 30, 2014, the Department of Commerce (Department) will conclude its first year on the government-wide Senior Executive Service (SES) performance management system.
+The Department obtained full certification of its new SES performance management system, and maintained full certification of its Senior Professional (ST/SL) performance management system.
 Full certification is only obtained when agencies demonstrate that their executives are being held accountable for individual and organizational results and are making meaningful distinctions in ratings and compensation based on relative performance.
-Retention of full certification requires that you must critically assess and appropriately reward the contributions of each executive to the success of the Department's mission and programs.
-This is essential to keeping the Department's efforts aligned with its strategic plan and goals as well.
+Retention of full certification requires that we adhere to the requirements of the new system, and critically assess and appropriately reward the contributions of each executive to the success of the Department's mission and programs.
+This is essential to keeping the Department's efforts aligned with its strategic plan and agency priority goals as well.

-The Deputy Secretary serves as the Senior Assessment Official and as required by regulation, to achieve certification of the Senior Executive and Senior Professional Performance Management systems, must certify that:
+The Deputy Secretary serves as the Senior Assessment Official.
+To achieve certification of the Senior Executive and Senior Professional Performance Management systems, the Deputy Secretary must certify that:

-- the Department's appraisal process makes meaningful distinctions based on relative performance - results of the appraisal process take into account the bureaus' assessments of their performance against program assessment results; and - pay adjustments, bonuses, awards, and salaries and overall compensation accurately reflect and recognize both individual and organizational performance.
+- the Department's appraisal process makes meaningful distinctions based on relative performance; - results of the appraisal process take into account the bureaus' assessments of their performance against program assessment results; and - pay adjustments, bonuses, awards, and salaries as well as overall compensation accurately reflect and recognize both individual and organizational performance.